xpeppers/starway-to-orione-mlops/README.md

-# Starway to Orione DoAI:
+# Starway to Orione DoAI

 DoAI is the **D**evelopment **O**peration and **A**rtificial **I**ntelligence